omkarnaik713/NYC-Motor-Accident-Analysis/README.md

 - **Brooklyn** reported the **highest number of fatal accidents**, with a noticeable increase during the `6AM–12PM` and `6PM–12AM` windows.
 - **The Bronx** mirrored patterns seen in Queens and Brooklyn, particularly showing an **increasing trend of fatal and major accidents in the `12AM–6AM` period**.
 - **Staten Island** had the **lowest and most stable count of fatal accidents**, despite following similar trends for minor and major incidents.
-- The COVID-19 period (2020–2021) saw a **dip in accident counts**, most evident in Brooklyn, followed by a rebound in the subsequent years.

 ---